 What is an innovation challenge?

 Their results speak for themselves.
-They’ve reduced go-to-market time with internal teams, fast-tracked the development of niche solutions with the products and services of startups, created long-term strategic partnerships and brainstormed future-proof ideas with students from top universities.
-Overall, it accelerated their own transformation and made themselves more future-proof.
+They’ve reduced go-to-market time with internal teams, fast-tracked the development of niche solutions with the products and services of startups, created long-term strategic partnerships, and brainstormed future-proof ideas with students from top universities.
+Overall, it accelerated their own transformation and made them more future-proof.

 What is an internal challenge?